berkantbayraktar/DATA-COMMUNICATIONS-AND-NETWORKING/README.md

-We connected to machines.Then, for time syncronization between machines we use ntp on each individual machine:
+We connected to machines.Then, for time syncronization between machines we use ntp on source and destination machines:

 ```
 sudo service ntp stop
 sudo ntpdate 1.ro.pool.ntp.org

 ```

-We can check if it is syncronized or not by :
+We checked if it is syncronized or not by :
 ```
 timedatectl status
 ```
-After synchronizing,run our socket programs on each machine:
+You don't need to synchronize again.
+We already did.It is enough to do it once.
+After synchronizing,we ran our socket programs on each machine:
 ```
     python destination.py
     python r1.py